COVID-19 Clinical Trial for People with Recent Exposure

 Much of Bershteyn’s research has focused on HIV, beginning in graduate school at the Massachusetts Institute of Technology, where she received both a BS and a PhD in materials science and engineering.
 The Fannie and John Hertz Foundation funded her graduate work from 2006 to 2010 and continues to facilitate collaboration among its 1,200 Hertz Fellows.

-Bershteyn continued this work at the Intellectual Venture Institute for Disease Modeling, an organization started by Hertz Fellow Philip Welkhoff with Gates Foundation funding.
+Bershteyn continued this work at the Institute for Disease Modeling, an organization started by Hertz Fellow Philip Welkhoff with Gates Foundation funding.
 She developed mathematical models for global disease control and eradication for a decade before moving to New York last September.

 The trial also builds on Bershteyn’s research on how best to deliver life-sustaining care in sub-Saharan Africa.
 At the February Conference on Retroviruses and Opportunistic Infections, she and her colleagues presented results on delivering treatment to HIV-infected people in their communities.